Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Trimming HOBO data :scissors:

-It is very important to make sure that all files are standardized to the same timezone before trimming.
-This can be automated at some point, but
+Before trimming data, ensure that all files are using the same timezone.
-I'm still figuring out how to loop this across all files within one folder where date-time column name differs.
 Also prior to trimming files, the date-time column in files should be standardized.
-This can be easily done using the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script, which includes code for standardizing the column name and timezone across files, and code for trimming data.
+This can be easily done using the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script, which includes code for standardizing colomn names, as well as the code for trimming data.

 The ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script requires an additional metadata file that contains logger start and stop times to automate trimming.
 This file should be named '*trimming_info.csv*' and should be placed within the same directory as the data files (there should be one for each study system per sampling period).
 It should be in the format:
 ```
-file_name, start_date.time, stop_date.time
+hobo_name, start_date.time, stop_date.time
 ```
-The file_name column will be the reference ID, so make sure this column matches the data file names precisely.
+The hobo_name column will be the reference ID, so make sure this column matches the file names precisely.

 ### Concatenating HOBO data